angshu-min-js/JS_Stack/FrontEnd_Interview/JS.md

 -  Execution Context is the wrapper that wraps the code
 - JavaScript makes a placeholder and defines all the variables and functions as ‘undefined’ before its execution
+- Hoisting is JavaScript's default behavior of moving all declarations to the top of the current scope
+- JavaScript only hoists declarations, not initializations.
 - Prototype
 ```JavaScript
 String.prototype.reverse = function (){